 Events/When to go: Open Artist Studios and Gallery Tours are offered on the second Saturdays of each month from 11 a.m. to 4 p.m.
-Come back for Dog Days in early April, Art-A-Whirl in May and California Dreamin’ in November.
+Come back for Dog Day in early April (When you can bring your dog!), Art-A-Whirl in May and California Dreamin’ in November.

 Create Your Own Art!
 Artists at the California Building teach classes and workshops including Drawing Co-op, Portrait Painting, Painting Workshops, Life Drawing Co-op and Glass Art Classes.
 More info on classes here.

 Beer, Cocktails & Refreshments – Betty Danger’s Country Club and Psycho Suzi’s Motor Lounge